michelin/kstreamplify/README.md

 ProcessingResult.fail(e, value, "Something bad happened...");
 ```

-The stream of `ProcessingResult<V,V2>` needs to be lightened of the failed records by sending them to the DLQ topic.
+Invoke the `TopologyErrorHandler#catchErrors()` by passing the stream to route the failed records to the DLQ topic.
-This is done by invoking the `TopologyErrorHandler#catchErrors()` method.
 A healthy stream is then returned and can be further processed.

 ### Production and Deserialization Errors

-Kstreamplify provides production and deserialization handlers that send errors to the DLQ topic.
+Production and deserialization handlers are provided to send errors to the DLQ topic.
+Add the following properties to your `application.yml` file:

 ```yml
 kafka: